While walking on the beach this morning, you saw the back of a sea turtle just as she headed into the water. She left a trail behind her in the sand.

 When the time is right, the baby turtles will begin to break through their eggshells.
 They have to climb up and over each other through the sand.
 When the hatchlings reach the surface, they use the light of the moon and stars shining on the ocean to know where to find the water.
 Unfortunately, they can get confused if there are man-made lights near the beach, so the Turtle Patrol checks the nests every night during nesting season to help rescue any hatchlings that get lost on the way to the sea.

 Thanks to you, this turtle nest has a great chance to hatch successfully!
 The Turtle Patrol tells you that there will be a nest excavation tomorrow evening.
 A few days ago, a different nest hatched nearby and the Turtle Patrol will be carefully digging up the nest.
 They will count all the eggs in the clutch and record the information.
-Data from nest hatchings all over the United States is collected and studied to help scientists understand how many sea turtles are being born.
-Sometimes they also find hatchlings that need a bit of extra help and can take them to a vet, if necessary.
+Data from nest hatchings all over the world is collected, shared, and studied to help us understand how many sea turtles are being born.
+Sometimes they also find hatchlings that need a bit of extra help and the Turtle Patrol can take them to a vet or rescue center, if necessary.